qiansunn/dpu-update/README.md

       -T <module>           The module to be updated: BMC|CEC|BIOS|FRU|CONFIG -H <bmc_ip>           IP/Host of BMC
-      -C                    Reset to factory configuration (Only used for BMC|BIOS) -o <output_log_file>, --output <output_log_file>
+      -C                    Reset to factory configuration (Only used for BMC|BIOS) -E                    Wipe eMMC during the configuration image update (Only used for CONFIG) -o <output_log_file>, --output <output_log_file>
                             Output log file
       -p <bmc_port>, --port <bmc_port>